bytewax/bytewax/docs/articles/getting-started/execution.md

 ```
 ## Multiple Workers Cluster Main

 The final entry point, `bytewax.execution.cluster_main()` is the most flexible.
-It allows you to start up a single process within a cluster of processes that you are manually coordinating.
-The input and output API also use operators and associated [builders](#builders), but you have to pass in the network addresses of the other processes you have started up yourself and assign them each a unique ID.
+It allows you to start up a single process within a cluster of processes that you are manually coordinating, but you have to pass in the network addresses of the other processes you have started up yourself and assign them each a unique ID.

 `cluster_main()` takes in a list of hostname and port of all workers (including itself).
 Each worker must be given a unique process ID.